On normal Seshadri stratifications: Example

 By lifting all relations in \eqref{Eq:RGBSemiToric}, the reduced Gr\"obner basis of the defining ideal of $\mathrm{SL}_3/B$ in $\mathbb{P}(V(\rho))$ with respect to $\succ$ is given by:

 These relations coincide with those given in \cite{Ch0}, although the bases are defined in a different way.

-\begin{rem} The Seshadri stratification on $\mathrm{SL}_3/B\subseteq\mathbb{P}(V(\rho))$ consisting of Schubert varieties is normal and balanced (see \cite[Theorem 7.3]{CFL3} for details on the balanced condition).
+\begin{rem} The Seshadri stratification on $\mathrm{SL}_3/B\subseteq\mathbb{P}(V(\rho))$ consisting of Schubert varieties is normal and balanced ({see Section \ref{Sec:Balanced} for the definition and} \cite[Theorem 7.3]{CFL3} for details on the balanced condition).
 This property can be used to determine a Gr\"obner basis of the defining ideal of a Schubert variety in $\mathrm{SL}_3/B$. \end{rem}